AdobeDocs/experience-platform.en/help/data-science-workspace/recipe-notebook-migration.md

 ![folder structure](./images/migration/folder.png)

 Your recipe is now ready to be built using a Docker image.
-The next step is to follow the [package source files into a recipe](./package-source-files-recipe.md) tutorial.
+The next step is to follow the [package source files into a recipe](./models-recipes/package-source-files-recipe.md) tutorial.
 This tutorial has a section that outlines building a docker image for a PySpark (Spark 2.4) recipe.
 Once complete you are provided with the Docker image in Azure Container Registry along with the corresponding image URL.

-### Create a recipe
+### Create a recipe (PySpark) {#pyspark-create-recipe}

-In order to create a recipe you need to have completed the [package source files](./package-source-files-recipe.md) tutorial and have your docker image URL ready.
+In order to create a recipe you need to have completed the [package source files](./models-recipes/package-source-files-recipe.md) tutorial and have your docker image URL ready.
 You can create a recipe with the UI or API.

-To build your recipe using the UI, follow the [import a packaged recipe (UI)](./import-packaged-recipe-ui.md) tutorial for PySpark.
+To build your recipe using the UI, follow the [import a packaged recipe (UI)](./models-recipes/import-packaged-recipe-ui.md) tutorial for PySpark.

-To build your recipe using the API, follow the [import a packaged recipe (API)](./import-packaged-recipe-api.md) tutorial for PySpark.
+To build your recipe using the API, follow the [import a packaged recipe (API)](./models-recipes/import-packaged-recipe-api.md) tutorial for PySpark.

-## Notebook migration guides {#notebook}
+## Notebook migration guides {#notebook-migration}

 Recent changes to JupyterLab notebooks require that you update your existing PySpark and Spark 2.3 notebooks to 2.4.
 With this change, JupyterLab Launcher has been updated with new starter notebooks.
 For a step-by-step guide on how to convert your notebooks, select one of the following guides: